shrutibhalerao/T-system-code/README.md

 # T-system-code

-Your entry point is main:app where main refers to the main.py file (without the extension) and app refers to the FastAPI instance created inside main.py.
+Hi Team,

+Please find my attached manifest file and docs.

+As per requirement given I have prepared Bookstore application's manifest files to deploy API to Kubernetes cluster.
+It includes Dockerfile also which we can run locally using Rancher Desktop and which gives us application running status before running on Kubernetes pod.
+We can first create docker image and then run container from it.
-To build and run your Docker container:
+Below commands can be used to build and run Docker container:

 Build the Docker image:
-docker build -t fastapi_app
+nerdctl build -t fastapi_app

 Run the Docker container:
-docker run -d -p 8000:8000 fastapi_app
+nerdctl run -d -p 8000:8000 fastapi_app

+entry point to start application is the main.py file and can also refer app & to the FastAPI instance created inside main.py.

+Now, to run same container image on kubernetes cluser we can Push this image using Kaniko to container registry. and our deployment.yaml file can pull the image from ACR registry.

+Below Kubernetes commands can be used to run Deployment.yaml and to create pod on kubernetes.

+kubectl apply -f deployment.yml

+also to apply the service configuration:

+kubectl apply -f service.yml

+Check pod is running or not

+kubectl get pods -n namespace

+I have used Cluster IP as a service type to communicate over pod within cluster.
+To expose services externally load balancer service type can be used.

-We can call rest api using below:
+We can call rest api using below command:

 curl --location --request POST "http://fastapi-service.app1.svc.cluster.local"